mikeyPower/excel/README.md

  ## Select a Range of Cells

- In order to select a specified number of cells we can simply enter this into the box that has our current re
+ In order to select a specified number of cells we can simply enter this into the box that has our current reference A1

  ![excel_select](https://user-images.githubusercontent.com/17595044/66813244-54187800-ef2c-11e9-9a48-4708efca5014.PNG)

+ To select the next 10 rows in Column A simply type A1:A10 into the box and hit enter.

 ## References